 You need to register your GKE cluster with your project's fleet by using Connect.
 A fleet provides a unified way to view and manage multiple clusters and their workloads.
 You can find out more about fleets and the functionality that they enable in our Fleets guide.

-You don't need to register all your clusters at once, but clusters won't appear on the Anthos Clusters page in the Cloud Console until you register them.
+You don't need to register all your clusters at once, but clusters won't appear on the Anthos Clusters page in the Google Cloud console until you register them.

 Before you begin

 Make sure you have the required permissions to register the cluster.

 Ensure that the cluster has GKE Workload Identity enabled, following the instructions in our prerequisites.

 Run either of the following commands to register the cluster: